Birthday parties in Melbourne have always had personality.

 Stronger.

-Sharper. ⚡
+Sharper.

-Demon Hunter–themed ice cream cakes.
+Kpop Demon Hunters ice cream cake.

 Black, red, silver, shadowy, dramatic… basically the edible version of a K-pop comeback poster.